This is a sub-section of the Introduction of The Moral Bias of Objectivism

 But this is what it is.
 Your “logic,” your guess as to seeing what is there even when you can’t see it or directly predict it, is actually your intuition.

 The “burden of proof” argument applies, at best, to a court of law (and even there this is not without its issues).
 It certainly does not apply to scientific inquiry.
 The burden of proof is on anyone who wants to know the truth: to help heal and solve issues for humanity.
 If you can’t pursue truth about human nature itself in a spirit of curiosity … what can I say?
 You want me to kick down your defensive stance… for you?
-What power play is in this for you that you set it up like this?
 I challenge the Objectivist view of tabula rasa entirely as a self-defense move.
 I think this view causes damage.
-It leads to abuse, of the inner core and inevitably in intrapersonal issues as you dish out abuse to others to fix their “wrong” emotions.
+It leads to abuse, of the inner core and inevitably in intrapersonal issues.
+People inevitably dish out abuse to others to fix their “wrong” emotions.

 Where is Rand’s proof that we are born “tabula rasa”?
 Objectivists have given me some arguments.
 Here are some of them.